Not sure when I acquired this Airfix 1/72 Spitfire PR XIX kit up. I obviously got it because it fits in the Cold War period.

 The underside pre-shaded.

 As this is a photo reconnaissance aircraft, it has a nice simple paint scheme.
-The paint used is Vallejo 71.109 Faded P>R>U> Blue.
+I sprayed Vallejo 71.109 Faded PRU Blue for the overall colour.
 The pre-shading adds a nice subtle effect.

 The underneath, wheel wells masked with blue-tak.

 Jumping ahead, model given a coat of gloss varnish then decals applied.
-I used Micro Sol to set the decals, but I really need to use uch more than I do, as they don’t always settle in to the panel lines.
-A second coat of varnish is applied to seal the decals.
-I also did a very subtle exhaust stain using some pastel chalk from a cheap set of artist pastels.
-The finished kit
+I used Micro Sol to set the decals, but I really need to use much more than I do, as they don’t always settle in to the panel lines.
+Followed by a coat of varnish to seal the decals.
+To add a little extra I also did a very subtle exhaust stain using some pastel chalk from a cheap set of artist pastels.